Criswell College

 ROI Score: 31/100 · Poor Value

 Criswell College is a small Southern Baptist theological institution in Dallas, Texas, scoring 31 (Poor Value) on the CampusROI scale.
 Enrollment is just 132 students.
-The payback period is 27.7 years -- the second-longest in this batch -- reflecting a combination of modest earnings and a net price of $21,630 that exceeds the in-state tuition of $15,750 after fees.
+The payback period is 27.7 years - the second-longest in our dataset - reflecting a combination of modest earnings and a net price of $21,630 that exceeds the in-state tuition of $15,750 after fees.
 Median 6-year earnings are not reported by Scorecard (listed as null); Scorecard reports 10-year earnings of $43,185.
 The debt-to-earnings ratio, repayment rates, and completion-related sub-scores are partly imputed due to data gaps (dataCompleteness: 0.8), meaning the score carries more uncertainty than a school with full data.
 The 50% completion rate and 27.7-year payback are the data points that drive the Poor Value designation.
 The institution has no programs reported in the Scorecard programs array.
-Criswell is explicitly a ministry-focused institution -- its value proposition is theological training and vocational preparation for Baptist ministry, not earnings-based ROI.
+Criswell is explicitly a ministry-focused institution - its value proposition is theological training and vocational preparation for Baptist ministry, not earnings-based ROI.
 For students seeking that specific mission context, earnings metrics are a secondary consideration.

 The data raises concerns about Criswell College